PacktPublishing/ArcGIS-Pro-2.x-Cookbook/README.md

 ## Instructions and Navigation
 All of the code is organized into folders.
 Each folder starts with a number followed by the application name.
 For example, Chapter02.

+In Database folder, there are five sub-folders.
+In AthensQuarry.gdb folder, there is one more sub-folder named a0000000c.gdbtable.
+From that folder, a0000000c.zip.001 needs to be unzipped using PeaZip.

+Similarly, in Trippville_GIS.gdb folder, a00000048.gdbtable.zip needs to be unzipped.

 The code will look like the following:
 ```